w4111/hw0/README.md

 # HW 0

+**All Students Enrolled, Waitlisted, or Otherwise must complete HW 0**

 * Assigned: 9/6
 * Due: 9/11 11:59PM on Gradescope (entry code **2K2KP3** if you weren't already added)
 * No Late Days!
 Failure to submit on time is a -5% penalty on your final grade.